 The dark anodized coating on this Detroit-style pan gives your pizza a crispy and well-browned crust.

 Sure, it’s great for pizza.
-But what else can I do with this pan?
+But what else can I do with a dark aluminum pan?

 I’d expect a pan that was specially designed for pizza to make good pizza.
 But I couldn’t justify the purchase of a pan that was only good for pizza.